TshiamoTodd/leave-maker/README.md

 - **Prisma generate Issues**: Ensure to enclude the `prisma generate` statement in the build section of your package.json when deploying the application in a production environment.

-This documentation provides a basic overview of the application, an in-depth documentation can be found on my Blog.
+This documentation provides a basic overview of the application, an in-depth documentation can be found on my Blog on [Confluence](https://loxtiondigital.atlassian.net/l/cp/Bjdc5Pw0).